 Do you have time and patience to train and be consistent?
 This is a dog that will be large.
 Keeping in mind that the behavior you would like when they are older is what must be taught while they are young.
 For example, if you do not want a 100 lb+ lap dog on the furniture, be sure to keep all four on the floor when he or she is younger.
-CGC (canine good citizen) and puppy training classes will be a huge asset.
+Puppy training classes, once your puppy is fully vaccinated and CGC (Canine Good Citizen) will be a huge asset and are highly recommended.
 Teaching them to walk softly on the leash, teaching the off command, hush command, come command and leave it commands will be your best friend for your best friend.

 Ear cleaning will be a must for this breed and will need to be done as needed as each dog is different.
 We recommend at least once a month.
 You can check with your veterinarian for their recommendation and cleaning solutions.

-Carefully consider the cost as you will need monthly flea and tick prevention, worming and regular vaccines as well as a good quality dog food and funds for any emergencies that pop up.
+Carefully consider the cost as you will need monthly heartworm, flea and tick prevention, worming, regular vaccines, grooming as well as a good quality dog food and funds for any emergencies that pop up.

-Are you prepared for the head shake and slobber flying across the room?
+Are you prepared for the head shake and slobber flying across the room and celling?
 This will happen.
 Drool rags or bandannas are great for quick clean up, especially on outings and in the car.

 Your clothes will have fur and dried slobber at least some of the time.